localwiki/localwiki/docs/html/_sources/settings.txt

     content users can embed.
 If an embedded URL does not pass any of the regular expressions in this list, it will not be shown.

 After changing settings you'll need to restart Apache.
+On most systems you can do this by running ``sudo /etc/init.d/apache2 restart``.